 (c) the ACMA has given the body or association that developed the code a written notice requesting that deficiencies in the code be addressed within a specified period; and

-(d) that period ends and the ACMA is satisfied that it is necessary or convenient for the ACMA to determine a standard that applies to participants in that section of the digital platform industry and deals with that matter or those matters.
+(d) that period ends and the ACMA is satisfied that it is necessary for the ACMA to determine a standard that:

+(i) applies to participants in that section of the digital platform industry; and

+(ii) deals with that matter or those matters;

+in order to provide adequate protection for the Australian community from serious harm caused or contributed to by misinformation or disinformation on the platforms.

 (2) The period specified in a notice under paragraph (1)(c) must run for at least 30 days.

 (3) The ACMA may, by legislative instrument, determine a standard that applies to participants in that section of the digital platform industry and deals with that matter or those matters.
 A standard under this subclause is to be known as a misinformation standard.